 Position: PhD student

-Kamelia Samet joined the working group at HAW Bergedorf from March 2014 untill June 2018.
+Kamelia Samet joined the working group at HAW Bergedorf from March 2014 untill July 2018.
 Ms Samet graduated from the HTW -Hochschule für Technik und Wirtschaft des Saarlandes (Saarland University of Applied Sciences) in Biomedical Engineering.
 As part of her bachelor’s thesis at the Leibniz Institute for New Materials (INM) in Saarbrücken, Ms Samet worked on bioinspired adhesion systems and their biomedical applications.
-Ms Samet was completing her master’s thesis “Interaction of bacteria and nano-TiO2-material in the food uptake of Caenorhabditis elegans” in the aquatic ecotoxicology working group and did her doctorate in this research field in cooperation with UWS – University of the West of Scotland.
-The topic of her PhD was:” Investigation of the mode of action when co-exposing the nematode Caenorhabditis elegans to CD and TiO2 nanoparticles”.
+Ms Samet was completing her master’s thesis “Interaction of bacteria and nano-TiO2-material in the food uptake of Caenorhabditis elegans” in the Applied Aquatic Toxicology working group and did her doctorate in this research field in cooperation with UWS – University of the West of Scotland.
+The topic of her PhD was:” Investigation of the mode of action when co-exposing the nematode Caenorhabditis elegans to Cd and TiO2 nanoparticles”.

 Jessica S. Kaiser, Kamelia Samet, Eduard Arzt, Elmar Kroner: “Bioinspired dry adhesives for medical application”.
 Presented at the Annual Meeting of the Adhesion Society, Daytona Beach, FL., 04.03.2013.